 10 A.M at the Marco Library on Fridays.
 Contact Virginia Read for more information.
 Email

 Poets meet: The first Tuesday of the month in season.
-This season is over for now and future meetings will be announced in the newsletter, but for more info contact Sara.
-Email
+This season is over for now and future meetings will be announced in the newsletter.
+For more info contact Sara.

 IN THE NEWS: